skylerg022/nn-as-gp/README.md

 ## Data

-Not all data are included immediately in this repository.
-The location of each dataset's respective data or where to obtain it is detailed below.

-The land surface temperature data (Quant150K and Quant150K) should be available in this report by the end of April 2022.

-The quantitative 1-million and 90K datasets come from the "Competition on Spatial Statistics for Large Datasets" by Huang et al. (2021) and are available at [https://doi.org/10.25781/KAUST-8VP2V](https://doi.org/10.25781/KAUST-8VP2V).
-After downloading the files, create a **data** directory in the respective project folders (for example, the directory **Quant1Mil_G5/data**) and move the data files to their respective **data** directories.
+No data are included in this repository but can be retrieved elsewhere.
+The land surface temperature data (for Quant150K and Quant150K_Sim) is available at [https://github.com/finnlindgren/heatoncomparison/tree/master/Data](https://github.com/finnlindgren/heatoncomparison/tree/master/Data).
+The quantitative 1-million Guassian and Non-Gaussian datasets come from the "Competition on Spatial Statistics for Large Datasets" by Huang et al. (2021) and are available at [https://doi.org/10.25781/KAUST-8VP2V](https://doi.org/10.25781/KAUST-8VP2V).
+After downloading the files, create a **data** directory in the respective project folders (for example, the directory **Quant1Mil_G5/data**) and move the data files to their their appropriate **data** directory.

 ## Analysis Progress